 The 7 bodily chakras run the length of the spine and up into the head.
 Each chakra has its own name, color, body-type, and characteristics which are as follows:

 - Heart Chakra: Known as Anahata.
 This chakra is represented by the color green (occasionally pink) and is found in the center of the chest near the human heart.
 It is the seat of compassion, love, and forgiveness.
 It is known as the astral body.
-(Related article: Symptoms Of A Heart Chakra Blockage)
+(Related articles: Symptoms Of A Heart Chakra Blockage, Overactive Heart Chakra Signs, Essential Oils For The Heart Chakra)

 - Throat Chakra: Known as Vishuddha.
 This chakra is represented by the color blue and is found in the throat area.
 The throat chakra is the center of communication and is the higher physical aspect known as the etheric template.
-(Related article: Blocked Throat Chakra Symptoms)
+(Related articles: Throat Chakra Affirmations, Blocked Throat Chakra Symptoms, Essential Oils For Balancing The Throat Chakra)

 - Third Eye Chakra (Brow): Known as Ajna.
 This chakra is represented by the color indigo and is found between the eyes.
 This chakra is all about intuition, imagination, and awareness and is connected to the celestial body known as the emotional aspect.
 (Related article: Blocked Third Eye Chakra Signs)

 - Crown Chakra: Known as Sahasrara.
 This chakra is most commonly represented by the color violet but may also be represented by the color white.
 The crown chakra is the seat for intelligence and spirituality.
 It is known as the causal body or the mental aspect.
-(Related article: Symptoms Of A Blocked Crown Chakra)
+(Related article: Symptoms Of A Blocked Crown Chakra, Signs Of An Overactive Crown Chakra, Stones & Crystals For Crown Chakra Healing)

 Why Chakras Need to be Balanced